-In addition to inviting emergency responders, emergency management and other municipal officials to participate in our training activities, we host information sessions with these individuals to review regional specific details of our operations and emergency response procedures.
-The presentation is offered to all communities along our pipelines at least once every three years and more frequently where needed.
+In addition to inviting emergency responders, emergency management, municipal, provincial and federal officials, and Indigenous communities to participate in our training activities, we host information sessions with these individuals to review region-specific details of our operations and emergency response procedures.
+The presentation is offered to all communities along our pipelines at least once every five years and more frequently where needed.

 To request a presentation in your community, please email [email protected] and we will do our best to accommodate your request.